ARCCSS-extremes/climpact/www/user_guide/Climpact_user_guide.md

 1. They must be an ASCII text file.
 1. They must consist of the following six columns only: Year, Month, Day, PR, TX, TN.
 NOTE: PR units are in millimeters and TX/TN units are degrees Celsius.
+1. No column headings should be present.
 1. There should be one row for each day in the record.
 1. Days must be in chronological order and no missing dates are allowed.
 1. Any missing data must be coded as -99.9 and not left blank.
-1. The data must be space delimited (e.g. each element separated by one or more spaces).
+1. The data must be space or comma delimited.
 1. Decimal places must be denoted by the period character, not a comma (i.e. "32.4" not "32,4").

 See below for an example of 5 days from a station text file.
 There is no PR data for these 5 days so they are encoded as -99.9.
 See question 3 of [Appendix E](#appendixe) for a discussion on the number of missing values allowed by Climpact.